 Indoor or outdoor incinerator?

 Outdoor set up of an incinerator is financially attractive.
 But the location and climate gives sometimes difficult evaluation to be done.
-And indoor is not always the best choice, but indoor is also not always the best one.
+And indoor is not always the best choice, but outdoor is also not always the best one.
 An evaluation needs to be made.